Sparta Rotterdam: First golden age

-The first match at Sparta's new stadium, Het Kasteel (The Castle), in the Spangen area of west Rotterdam, was played on 14 October 1916.
+On 15 October 1916, Sparta moved for the last time, this time to Sparta's new stadium, Het Kasteel (The Castle), in the Spangen area of west Rotterdam.
+The move was largely privately funded by a group of 27 residents of Rotterdam.
+Following the English example, the Sparta stadium became the center of the later-built residential area and was soon known as Het Kasteel because of its facade with two turrets.
 The stadium was renovated in 1999 and is still Sparta's stadium.